MicrosoftDocs/VBA-Docs/api/Word.MailMerge.MailFormat.md

 ## Example

-This example merges the active document to an e-mail message and formats it using HTML.
+This example merges the active document to an email message and formats it using HTML.

 ```vb